Decorative Ideas for Creating a Summer Container Garden

 Right in the Middle

-For a bare but sunny spots in the garden, I created a highly decorative container garden that can not only take the sun, but also stand out in harsh light.
+For a bare but sunny spot in the garden, I created a highly decorative container garden that can not only take the sun, but also stands out in harsh light.
 This planter contains an annual dahlia in vibrant fuchsia, along with a brownish sweet potato vine (Ipomoea batatas), white Bacopa, and, purple Sweet Alyssum (Lobularia maritima syn.
 Alyssum maritimum).

 These planters don’t take a lot of maintenance throughout the season, but they look gorgeous and add a little extra pizzazz to the garden.
 For me, container gardening gives a lot of bang for my buck and that simply makes me happy.
-Be sure to visit the rest of the Summer Simplified Tour and see more tips tip or tip or two on how to easily and simply enjoy summer outside.
+For even more summer planter ideas, take a look at these gorgeous outdoor houseplant container gardens.
+Be sure to visit the rest of the Summer Simplified Tour and see more tips on how to easily and simply enjoy summer outside.